OS2G/constitution/constitution.md

 2. Committees Duties and Powers

-    The Executive Committee shall have general supervision of the affairs of RSO between its meetings, fix the hour and place of meetings, make recommendations to the membership, and perform such other duties specified in these bylaws.
+    The Executive Committee shall have general supervision of the affairs of the RSO between its meetings, determine the time and place of meetings, make recommendations to the membership, and perform such other duties specified in these bylaws.
 The Executive Committee shall be subject to the orders of the membership, and none of its acts shall conflict with action take by the membership.

 3. Regular meetings